jnalanko/VOMM/README.txt

 --four-thresholds [float tau1] [float tau2] [float tau3] [float tau4]
     Use the context formula with the four thresholds tau1,tau2,tau3,tau4

+--context-stats
+    Computes statistics on the contexts.
+Writes three files into the model directory: stats.context_scores.txt
+    stats.context_summary.txt: Number of context candidates and number of contexts stats.depths.txt

 If there is a problem with some of the flags maybe I updated the flags but forgot to update this documentation, or maybe I typoed something.
 In this case please check the main-function in build_model.cpp to see what the flags really are and how they